polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 https://classroom.udacity.com/courses/ud808
 * Looking forward to complete other prerequisite project things which is base on federated learning using Android.
 * Restart watching Neural network and looking forward to get hand on practices with neural network theory so that my foundation will become strong. :)
+* Attended Awesome seminar by Robert.
+Thanks to Udacity @akshit.udacity@Palak.Udacity for arranging this session.

 #### Polarbeargo